 7.5 Notes to the H.248 Connection Model

-H.248 profiles typically use the notation of “IP” for IP-based ephemeral terminations (e.g. in order not to exclude any IP applications, thus a transport protocol and application protocol notation).
+Names of terminations (TerminationID) may be arbitrarily chosen (see clause 6.2.2/[ITU-T H.248.1]), but termination naming schemes are usually given by H.248 profile specifications.
+Such H.248 profiles typically use the notation of “IP” for IP-based ephemeral terminations (e.g. in order not to exclude any possible IP applications, which might be concluded by a transport protocol or application protocol specific notation).
 This Recommendation uses“RTP” instead because there may be a difference between following connection models:

 (RTP, RTP)